+% of % of % of

-2012 % of Net Sales 2013 % of Net Sales 2014 % of Net Sales (Dollars in millions) Gross profit \$268.6 33.9% \$290.4 36.2% \$305.0 33.6%
+2012 Net Sales 2013 Net Sales 2014 Net Sales

+(Dollars i n millions)

+Gross profit \$ 268.6 33.9%\$ 290.4 36.2%\$ 305.0 33.6%

 Fiscal 2014 Compared with Fiscal 2013.
 Gross profit increased \$14.6 million, or 5%, to \$305.0 million for fiscal 2014, from \$290.4 million for fiscal 2013 and was attributable to the 13% increase in sales.
 Our gross margin during the period decreased to 33.6% from 36.2% for the prior-year period.
-The decrease was attributable to: (i) the impact of increased revenue from our Optoelectronics and Manufacturing division, which grew faster than our other two divisions, and which historically generates the lowest gross margins across the three division; (ii) the impact of product mix within our Optoelectronics and Manufacturing division, as a higher proportion of sales occurred in the contract manufacturing business, which carries lower gross margins than the optoelectronics business; (iii) the impact of a reduction in revenues in our Healthcare division, which historically generates the highest gross margin across the three divisions.
+The decrease was attributable to: (i) the impact of increased revenue from our Optoelectronics and Manufacturing division, which grew faster than our other two divisions, and which historically generates the lowest gross margins across the three division; (ii) the impact of product mix within our Optoelectronics and Manufacturing division, as a higher proportion of sales occurred in the contract manufacturing business, which carries lower gross margins than the optoelectronics business; (iii) the impact of a reduction in revenues in our Healthcare division, which historically generates the highest gross margin across the three divisions and (iv) increased depreciation associated with the ramp up of turnkey operations in our Security division.
 These factors were partially offset by improvements in margins in the cargo equipment business within our Security division, primarily as a result of more efficient manufacturing processes and economies of scale.